deepsense-ai/seahorse/docs/deeplang_overview.md

 Deeplang is a
 <a target="_blank" href="https://en.wikipedia.org/wiki/Visual_programming_language">visual programming language</a>
-that lets users create data processing and machine learning workflows, from simple to advanced.
+that lets users create data processing and machine learning workflows, from simple to advanced ones.
 Deeplang workflow is a graph of connected operations, which are consuming and producing entities.

 ### Entities and Classes